 - 4 hard boiled eggs*

 - 6 c water

 - 1 tsp salted butter

 - 4 garlic cloves, diced

 - 1 onion, diced

 - 2 lbs potatoes, diced

 - ¼ c unbleached all-purpose flour

 - Bring keilbassa and water to a boil in a large dutch oven or heavy bottomed soup pot.
-Boil 25 minutes.
+Reduce heat slightly and boil for 25 minutes.
 Remove keilbassa to a plate and set aside.
 Leave the broth in the dutch oven.